SaikouB/Tech-Blog/README.md

 # Tech-Blog
-A CMS-style blog site where developers can public their blog posts and also comment on other developers' post
+A CMS-style blog site where developers can publish their blog posts and also comment on other developers' post